CurraghsBettor/Generalized-linear-models-and-effect-sizes/Chickenpox.md

-We have previously seen how to obtain multiple estimates as a function of the link function used with `glm`, to be sure that those mdoels offered the real estimates that we wanted, we will run a function that we have built previously and use it to estimate those effect sizes from the 2 by 2 contingency table.
+We have previously seen how to obtain multiple estimates as a function of the link function used with `glm`, to be sure that those mdoels offered the real estimates that we wanted, we will run a function as follows y and use it to estimate those effect sizes from the 2 by 2 contingency table.

 ``` r